Expected Sensitivity of the Light Dark Matter eXperiment to Long-Lived Dark Photons and Axion-Like Particles: Trigger and Event Selection

 \subsection{\hcal Selection Criteria}

 Up to this point, the same selection criteria as used in the missing-momentum search were applied.
 In this analysis, we utilize the HCal as a means of detecting a visibly decaying LLP.
 A visibly decaying LLP will leave an energy deposition in the \hcal of the amount lost by the incident electron.
 Therefore, to identify the signature of a visible decay, more than \qty{4840}{\MeV} must be deposited in the \hcal.
 This complements the trigger requirement of less than \qty{3160}{\MeV} deposited in the \ecal.
 Furthermore, to capture LLP decays that occur inside the \hcal, the start of the shower must be fully contained in the \hcal.
-This is imposed by requiring that the reconstructed shower not start in the first layer of the \hcal, or that fewer than 5 photo-electrons (the minimum amount above the noise threshold) are deposited in any bar in the first layer of the \hcal.
+This is imposed by requiring that the reconstructed shower not start in the first layer of the \hcal, or that fewer than 5 photo-electrons (0.34\,MeV, the median noise level in the \hcal~\cite{TDR}) are deposited in any bar in the first layer of the \hcal.
 This mitigates against backgrounds with activity upstream of the \hcal.

 Background events that leave very little activity in the \ecal and a large amount of energy in the \hcal will originate from PN reactions producing neutral hadrons (such as $K_S, K_L, n$) and muon pair production.
 These background events will primarily leave MIP tracks or hadronic showers in the \hcal, whereas the visible LLP decay signal will leave an electromagnetic shower.
 To mitigate this remaining background, a BDT is utilized and is trained to distinguish between electromagnetic and hadronic showers in the \hcal.